EckhartPL/village/README.md

 <p>For testing application locally there's available sql file village.sql.</p>
-There might occur error while importing database file, because of used uuid() expression as default value of column id in player and resource table or due to incompability in encoding, i.e.: utf8mb4_unicode_ci and utf8mbr_general_ci.
+There might occur error while importing database file, because of used uuid() expression as default value of column id in player and resource table.